 decreased from 1858,28 mgO2/L to 258,23 mgO2/L (Fig. 2).
 The activated sludge adapted towards biodegradation of the landfill leachate which was diluted 50 times.
-When the concentrations of the pollutants was raised (25 times diluted leachate) the COD of the effluent increased up to 1064.38 decreased again to $890,55 \text{ mgO}2/\text{L}$ because the community low adapted to biodegradation of the applied leachate.
-When undiluted landfill leachate was used the COD of the effluent reached 3035,65 mg $O_2$ /L. The reason for the registered effects was the strong intoxication leading to community disintegration.
+When the concentrations of the pollutants was raised (25 times diluted leachate) the COD of the effluent increased up to 1064.38 mgO_2/L due to the higher toxicity and suppression of the bacterial activity.
+Up to the fifteenth day the COD was decreased again to $890,55 \text{ mgO}2/\text{L}$ because the community low adapted to biodegradation of the applied leachate.
+When undiluted landfill leachate was used the COD of the effluent reached $3035,65 \text{ mgO}2/\text{L}$.
+The reason for the registered effects was the strong intoxication leading to community disintegration.